Dispatch-Aware Ragged Attention for Pruned Vision Transformers: Experiments

 \subsection{Numerical Equivalence}

-\Cref{tab:numerical} confirms that our pipeline produces outputs that are numerically equivalent to padded PyTorch SDPA.
-The maximum absolute logit difference across all ImageNet validation samples is $<$0.007, arising solely from non-deterministic floating-point reduction order in the attention kernel.
+\Cref{tab:numerical} confirms numerical equivalence with the padded reference.
+The small discrepancies arise solely from non-deterministic floating-point reduction order in fp16 attention, not from algorithmic differences.
 All top-1 classification predictions match exactly.